 Sing your heart out at a…Concert

 Again, if you live near Denver, you’ll be fine on the music scenic as well.
-Colorado’s iconic stage, Red Rocks Amphitheater, hosts the country’s biggest acts, as does Denver’s Pepsi Center.
+Colorado’s iconic stage, Red Rocks Amphitheater, hosts the country’s biggest acts, as does Denver’s Ball Arena.
 Numerous other concert venues exist in each sizable town.